pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Message counts

-Requires Message Persistence enabled.
+##### Requires Message Persistence

-Returns the number of messages published since a given time (timetoken >= ChannelsTimetoken).
+Returns counts of messages with timetokens >= ChannelsTimetoken.

-Unlimited retention: Only last 30 days are counted.
+Note: With Unlimited retention enabled, counts include only the last 30 days.

 ### Method(s)